mohiva/play-silhouette/README.md

 See [the project documentation] for more information.

+## Donation

+If you like the project, please consider to support my "[New MTB for spring]" campaign.
+This is your change to give something back.

 ## Support

 If you have question regarding Silhouette please use the [chat] or the [mailing list]. **Please do not use the issue tracker for questions!**